Country of Arrest: Philippines

 Scott asked for bail on the day of his arrest.
-It wasn’t until September 22, 2014, almost 42 months after his arrest, that the court finally considered the bail petition.
-The court denied the petition and improperly accepted all of Delores’ false allegations, not taking into account the ample evidence placing Scott 10 hours away from the scene of the crime.
+Almost 42 months after his arrest, on September 22, 2014, the court finally considered the bail petition, but denied it.
+The court improperly accepted all of Delores’ false allegations, not taking into account the ample evidence placing Scott 10 hours away from the scene of the crime.
 Likewise, the court failed to acknowledge Delores’ motivations and blackmail attempts.

-The California Innocence Project partnered with The David House Agency, an international crisis agency managing Scott’s case, in an effort to bring him home.
+The California Innocence Project partnered with The David House Agency, an international crisis agency managing Scott McMahon’s case, in an effort to bring him home.
 CIP interviewed numerous witnesses, met with Scott, and observed one of his many inadequate court hearings.
 Unfortunately, the Filipino court system is such that a defendant has no speedy trial rights, no due process rights, and no right to reasonable bail.
 On the contrary, defendants often only appear in front of the judge every few weeks, and only for 20 minutes at a time.
 The result is a piecemeal trial with endless delays and cancellations due to changes in the prosecutor and the judge.
 Scott was not afforded the ability to bail out and assist in his own defense.
 Instead, he languished in poor prison conditions, an innocent American in a broken and corrupt system.

 On August 2, 2016, the court acquitted Scott McMahon of all charges and declared him innocent.
 He was released from jail shortly thereafter.